 Welcome back to the new school year.
 We are looking forward to going on a fantastic learning journey together.
 Please find below some useful information about Year 6.

-The teachers in Year 6 are: Mrs Marriott and Miss Jackson.
+The teachers in Year 6 are: Mrs Marriott and Miss Green.

-The main adults who support teaching and learning in Year 6 are: Mrs Truman and Mrs Bloomfield
+The main adults who support teaching and learning in Year 6 are: Mrs Bloomfield, Mrs Truman and Mrs T Cooper.

 Maths, English and spelling homework will be sent home weekly.

 Homework will be set on a Friday and will be due in the following Wednesday.
-Spellings will be given on a Monday and tested on a Friday - the children will have chance to practise their spellings every day in school as well.
+Spellings will be given on a Friday and tested on the following Friday - the children will have chance to practice their spellings every day in school as well.

-Reading: Please try to encourage/listen to your child read at least 3 times a week
+Reading: Please try to encourage/listen to your child to read at least 3 times a week

-If you have any questions about your child's time in Year 6 then please don't hesitate to come in and see us.
+If you have any questions about your child's time in Year 6 then please don't hesitate to get in contact with us.